microsoft/ELL/StyleGuide.md

 * "include", for h files
 * "src" for cpp files (unless the project defines a template library without cpp files)
-* "tcc" for tcc files (these define implementations of template classes)
 * "test" for source files that define unit tests, invoked via ctest
 * "doc" for documentation that does not fit in the source files themselves.
 For example, complex math algorithms may require detailed documentation in a LaTeX file, which would live in the doc directory